Austrian Airlines: Developments from 1990 to 2008

-Throughout the 1990s, many airlines focused on co-operation and alliances.
-Austrian was one of the first companies to join the Qualiflyer Group, founded by Swissair.
+Throughout the 1990s, many airlines focused on cooperation and alliances.
+Swissair founded Qualiflyer, which Austrian joined early.
 This was also a period of quick expansion in the long-haul market, launching new flight paths to China and South Africa.
-During the late 1990s, Austrian Airlines developed an appetite for acquisitions; during March 1997, it bought a 35 percent stake in Lauda Air while an 85.7 percent shareholding in Tyrolean Airways was acquired in December of that year.
-Two years later, the airline wholly acquired Tyrolean Airways, making it a subsidiary During 1999, Austrian Airlines launched the ability for customers to book flights via the internet.
+During the late 1990s, Austrian Airlines developed an appetite for acquisitions; during March 1997, it bought a 35 per cent stake in Lauda Air while an 85.7 per cent shareholding in Tyrolean Airways was acquired in December of that year.
+Two years later, the airline wholly acquired Tyrolean Airways, making it a subsidiary.
+In 1999, Austrian Airlines launched the ability for customers to book flights via the Internet.

 On 26 March 2000, Austrian became a member of Star Alliance.
 During January 2001, it acquired a majority of the shares in Lauda Air; one month later, the airline also bought all of the shares in Rheintalflug.
-Austrian Airlines' operating name was shortened to Austrian in September 2003, it also renamed its three constituent carriers during this rebranding.
-On 1 October 2004, the flight operations departments of Austrian and Lauda Air were merged into a single unit, leaving Lauda Air as a brand name only for charter flights.
+Austrian Airlines' operating name was shortened to Austrian in September 2003; it also renamed its three constituent carriers during this rebranding.
+Austrian and Lauda Air merged their flight operations departments into a single unit on 1 October 2004, leaving Lauda Air solely as a brand name for charter flights.
 It had 6,394 employees.
-Another subsidiary of Austrian Airlines, Tyrolean Airways, specialised in regional flights, having been merged with Rheintalflug during 2002.
-During March 2004, it launched its Focus East plan, expanding the airline's destinations across Central and Eastern Europe to 38; as a consequence, the Austrian Airlines Group became a market leader within this region.
+In March 2004, it launched its Focus East plan, expanding the airline's destinations across Central and Eastern Europe to 38; as a consequence, the Austrian Airlines Group became a market leader within this region.

-In October 2006, Austrian was forced to adopt a stringent cost-saving policy, and in 2007, it eliminated over 500 jobs.
-Many long-haul destinations were cancelled, such as Sydney via Kuala Lumpur, Melbourne via Singapore, Kathmandu or Shanghai.
-Three remaining Fokker 70s were sent to Tyrolean Airways.
-It was also decided to abandon the long-haul Airbus planes, consisting of four Airbus A340s and four Airbus A330s, to standardise the fleet in favour of Boeing 777s and Boeing 767s.
-Austrian Airlines removed complimentary in-flight meals and alcoholic drinks on short-haul services, introducing what was called a "Self Select Bistro Service", except on flights from London and any flights above 100 minutes in duration.
-Head office moved from Oberlaa to Vienna Airport in 2007, whereas headquarters remained in Vienna.
+Austrian Airlines adopted a stringent cost-saving policy in October 2006, eliminating over 500 jobs in 2007.
+Austrian Airlines cancelled several long-haul destinations, including Sydney via Kuala Lumpur, Melbourne via Singapore, Kathmandu, and Shanghai.
+Tyrolean Airways received the three remaining Fokker 70s.
+The decision also included abandoning the long-haul Airbuses, which included four Airbus A340s and four Airbus A330s, in favour of standardising the fleet with Boeing 777s and Boeing 767s.
+Austrian Airlines removed complimentary in-flight meals and alcoholic drinks on short-haul services, introducing a "Self Select Bistro Service", except on flights from London and any flights above 100 minutes in duration.
+Head office moved from Oberlaa in Vienna's Favoriten district to Vienna International Airport in 2007, whereas headquarters remained in Vienna.

-After recording a small profit of €3.3 million in 2007, financial guidance for 2008 had to be changed negatively several times, to a loss of €475 million expected as of the end of November.
+Following a modest profit of €3.3 million in 2007, the financial guidance for 2008 underwent several negative changes, culminating in an expected loss of €475 million by the end of November.